dword-design/sebastianlandwehr.com/content/posts/generating-beautiful-flowchart-diagrams-with-mermaid-and-vue-nuxt.md

 Vue.use(VueMermaidString)
 ```

-## Let's Draw some serious stuff
+## Let's draw some serious stuff

 Alright, now let's start drawing a diagram!
 Since probably most of the readers are JavaScript fans, we create a little tech tree for demonstration purposes 😊.

 Here is the code needed to display the diagram.
-We are also adding [endent](https://github.com/indentjs/endent) to make life easier with multi-line strings.
+We also add [endent](https://github.com/indentjs/endent) to make life easier with multi-line strings.

 ```html
 <template>